2-Ingredient Fruit Juice Gummies

 - Allow to cool slightly, then pour into silicone molds.

-- Refrigerate for 1-2 hours until set.
+- Refrigerate for 1-2 hours until set to a Jello-like consistency.

 Notes